LumpiLumper/BRT_CARLA_Scripts/readME_Setup.md

 docker start carla916
 docker logs -f carla916
 ```
-Wait until CARLA finishes loading
+Wait until CARLA finishes loading.

 Now the console will output the logs of the carla container.
 CARLA is pretty quiet so
 most likely you won't see much written as an output just now.
 This is expected
 ### Check Ports
-Open another Ubuntu console window and leave the one with the logs open
+Open another Ubuntu console window and leave the one with the logs open.
 Then run in the new console
 ```bash
 docker ps
 ```